Affogato, SW16 4AQ

 Cafe/coffee shop in Norbury.

-Service was friendly on both my visits.
+Service was friendly on all my visits.

 Accessibility: A step to get in.
 No steps to toilet (single unisex cubicle), though the floor is a bit uneven.